The Bankrate promise

 Federal student loans

-Similar to federal income taxes, the government can simply withhold Social Security benefits if you still have federal student loan debt remaining as you approach retirement.
+Similar to federal income taxes, the government can withhold Social Security benefits if you still have federal student loan debt remaining as you approach retirement.
 Once again, this can take place because the federal government is the creditor.

 As much as 15 percent of your benefits may be garnished.
 However, before this takes place, the loan servicer must provide you with 30 days notice of the impending action.